daniellyluzardo/JobsityChallenge/README.md

 * For dependencies:
   * add the latest dependency for selenium (please refer to the links above)
   * add the latest dependency for TestNG (please refer to the links above)
-* Download the latest ChromeDriver release (please refer to the links above)
+* Download the latest ChromeDriver and GeckoDriver release (please refer to the links above)
-* Database configuration
+  * After downloading it, make sure to add it to the resources file on src/resources file on your repository
 * How to run tests
-  * You should start running TestSteps on tests package or run each scenario separately
+  * You may run TestSteps on tests package or run each scenario separately
 * Deployment instructions

-### Contribution guidelines ###

-* Writing tests
-* Code review
-* Other guidelines

 ### Who do I talk to? ###